w3f/polkadot-wiki/docs/general/polkadot-v1.md

   where transactions are processed in parallel within each shard.
 Continuing the comparison of Polkadot being a decentralized computer, Polkadot has a virtual CPU with virtual cores (i.e., shards).
 Polkadot cores are the gateway for applications such as rollup chains to use Polkadot as a service.

     !!!info "Rollups or Parachains?"
-        Polkadot rollup chains were named parachains.
-This reflected the technical nature of parachains, which are blockchains running in parallel on Polkadot shards.
-Due to the broad industry acceptance of the term "rollup", parachains are, in a way, rollup chains: fully-fledged blockchains sending data to Polkadot for security guarantees.
+        Polkadot rollups used to be referred to as parachains in the past.
+This reflected the technical nature of parachains, which are blockchains running in parallel as Polkadot shards.
+However, the technological nature of parachains are akin to a rollup protocol.
+Due to the broad industry acceptance of the term "rollup", parachains are, in a way, rollup chains: fully-fledged blockchains utilizing Polkadot's rollup mechanism for security guarantees.
 A comparison between Polkadot rollups and other rollups is available [here](../learn/learn-comparisons-rollups.md#rollup-comparison-table).

 - **Shared security**.
 Any rollup chain attached to a Polkadot virtual core can benefit from Polkadot's shared security and interoperability model.
 This means the Polkadot